franneck94/Vscode-C-Cpp-Runner/README.md

 ![ArgumentsDebug](./media/argumentsDebug.png)

 If you now run or debug your program these values will be fed into **argc**/**argv**.
-The stored arguments will be reset after selecting a new active folder.
+Important: The stored arguments will be reset after selecting a new active folder.
 Note: For strings with whitespaces please use \" (not single \').

 ### Include & Exclude Folders for Selection

-You can add glob patterns to include and exclude folders from the search to shorten the list.
+You can add [glob](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) patterns to include and exclude folders from the folder selection.
 Note: The include pattern is used before the exclude pattern.

 For example with the following exclude glob pattern: